Texas is a state of big ideas and bigger personalities.

 But, there are certain industries and fields that do require licensing in Texas.
 You can learn about the state licenses required at the Texas Department of Licensing and Regulation.

-Because these licenses are so specific, there’s not much that we can say about the licensing process your unique business must undergo.
+Because licenses for different types of businesses are so specific, there’s not much that we can say about the licensing process your unique business must undergo.
 But, the Governor’s Business Permit Office has you covered.
 You can contact them at BusinessPermits@gov.texas.gov.
 Or, download their handy Texas Business Licenses and Permits Guide.

 As always, please do your due diligence and research to see if you must acquire any specific licenses to legally conduct your business in Texas.